BIGJRA/BIGJRA.github.io/rejuv.md

 a lot of Sp.
 Def.
 With its 100 base speed, it will outspeed most of your Pokemon, so Trick Room trivializes this fight.

 Exit at the top and talk to Manny.
-He’ll give you a *Shiny Stone.*
+He'll give you a *Shiny Stone.*
 Hidden around is a *Rare Candy, Elixir, Iron.*

-At night, you’ll find:
+At night, you'll find:

 ZCell 042: Cliffside Grave (Night ONLY)